Codimension-one foliations on adjoint varieties: Foliations on Fano varieties with Picard number one

+Let $X$ be a Fano variety of Picard number one, and let $H$ be a minimal dominating family of rational curves on $X$ (such a family always exists; see \cite[Chapter V, Theorem 1.6]{kollar:rational-on-algebraic}).
+For a codimension-one foliation $\mathcal{F}$ on $X$, Proposition \ref{P:deg-maior-que-0} implies that the degree of $\mathcal{F}$ with respect to $H$ is non-negative.
+This section aims to describe those codimension-one foliations on $X$ for which $\deg_H \mathcal{F} = 0$.
+Our first result in this setting is the following.

-This section aims to describe codimension one foliations on adjoint varieties with Picard number one.
-Recall that these varieties always admit a minimal dominating family of rational curves $H$.
-We study foliations such that $\mathrm{deg}_H \mathcal{F}= 0$.
-Our first result in this direction is the following \begin{proposition} Let $X$ be a smooth Fano variety of Picard number one.
-Let $\mathcal{F}$ be a codimension one foliation on $X$ with degree zero with respect to a minimal dominating family of rational curves $H$ on $X$.
-Then $\mathcal{F}$ is algebraically integrable.
+\begin{proposition} Let $X$ be a smooth Fano variety of Picard number one.
+Let $\mathcal{F}$ be a codimension-one foliation on $X$ with degree zero with respect to a minimal dominating family of rational curves $H$ on $X$.
+Then $\mathcal{F}$ is algebraically integrable. \end{proposition}